dkandalov/vcs-reader/README.md

 ### VCS Reader
-This is minimal Java API to read commits from version control systems.
+This is a Java library with minimal API to read commits from version control systems (VCS).
 It uses native VCS commands to clone/update/log commits and currently supports [Git](https://git-scm.com/), [Mercurial](https://www.mercurial-scm.org/) and